Digital Scholarship Summer Fellowship 2021

 Digital Humanities work is characterized by collaborative approaches, public engagement, openness, and transparency.
 We value process and experimentation as well as scholarly outcomes.

 To learn more about the experiences of past cohorts, visit the 2016, 2017, 2018, and 2019 Digital Scholarship Summer Fellowship websites.
 To see what past fellows have created during a summer, review the links on our projects website and explore their work.

 Digital Humanities Community of Practice

 An important aspect of this fellowship is the development of a community of practice that includes students, librarians, faculty, and other campus partners.
 In addition to working independently, fellows will be expected to work as a cohort to support each other's work, solve problems, and discuss issues related to the Digital Humanities.
-During the Fellowship, Fellows are expected to engage in topics related to diversity and inclusion in the practice of the Digital Humanities and commit to maintaining a culture of mutual respect.
+During the Fellowship, Fellows are expected to engage in topics related to inclusion and diversity in the practice of the Digital Humanities and commit to maintaining a culture of mutual respect.

 - Interest or background in Digital Humanities/Digital Scholarship as mode of scholarly inquiry and output

 - Ability to create a research topic or question and apply research skills towards answering it